decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 export type Listeners = {
     onMouseDown?: Callback;
     onMouseUp?: Callback;
 };

+// Warning: (ae-missing-release-tag) "LocalDirectionRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type LocalDirectionRaycastOptions = RaycastSystemOptions & LocalDirectionRaycastSystemOptions;

+// Warning: (ae-missing-release-tag) "LocalDirectionRaycastSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type LocalDirectionRaycastSystemOptions = {
+    direction?: PBVector3;
+};

 // Warning: (ae-missing-release-tag) "LwwComponentGetter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)